Department of Educational Leadership and Counseling

 EDCG 5357 Field Practicum for Counselors 3 SCH (0-3)

 Supervised practice in the application of counseling strategies and techniques in environmental settings appropriate to the professional interests of the counselor trainee.
 May be repeated subsequent semester to a total of 9 semester hours.
-Prerequisite: 12 semester hours of graduate work in counseling.
+Prerequisites: 24 credit hours of EDCG courses completed.
+Registration must be approved by the practicum counselor.

 EDCG 5358 Elem Guidance and Coun Technq 3 SCH (3-0)